Tamara Barnett-Herrin

-Tamara Barnett-Herrin is an English singer-songwriter, who has sung with the group Freeform Five on the album Strangest Things which was released in 2005.
+Tamara Barnett-Herrin is an English singer and songwriter, who has sung with the group Freeform Five on the album Strangest Things, which was released in 2005.
 A later project is the Calendar Songs album, an internet-based collaborative CC BY-NC-licensed project released in early 2008.

-Barnett-Herrin contributed vocals to "State of Permission", an album track on Shinichi Osawa's 2007 album, The One.
+Barnett-Herrin contributed vocals to "State of Permission", a track on Shinichi Osawa's 2007 album, The One.

 Performance

-In 2010, Barnett-Herrin collaborated with artist Mai-Thu Perret on two projects.
-'The Ballad of a Russian Doll', with Nigel Hoyle, a performance at Migros Museum, Zurich for the exhibition 'While Bodies Get Mirrored'; and the prizewinning short film In Darkness Let Me Dwell, created with the assistance of the Swiss Graduate School of Public Administration (IDHEAP) in Lausanne.
+In 2010, Barnett-Herrin collaborated with artist Mai-Thu Perret on two projects: The Ballad of a Russian Doll, with Nigel Hoyle, a performance at the Migros Museum, Zurich, for the exhibition While Bodies Get Mirrored; and the prizewinning short film In Darkness Let Me Dwell, created with the assistance of the Swiss Graduate School of Public Administration (IDHEAP) in Lausanne.

 In 2011, she performed in and composed songs for the ballet Love Letters in Ancient Brick, choreographed by Mai-Thu Perret and Laurence Yadi, based on George Herriman's Krazy Kat comic strip.
-The premiere took place on 17 March at Theatre de l'Usine, Geneva, and the production travelled to New York for Performa 11 in November 2011, at the Joyce Theatre Soho.
+The premiere took place on 17 March 2011 at Theatre de l'Usine, Geneva, and the production travelled to New York for Performa 11 in November 2011, at the Joyce Theatre Soho.